The New Upanishad.

 Besides that, within the Absolute there is physical matter (prakriti), as well as evolving individual souls (collectively called purusha).
 There is also akasha — a diffusive state of prakriti and purusha (so-called protoprakriti and protopurusha).
 Protoprakriti and protopurusha represent material for creation of matter and souls.

 The Creator abides in the deepest (as related to physical matter) layer (loka, eon, spatial dimension) of the One multidimensional Body of the Universal Absolute, which also includes all the manifested (i.e. material) worlds of countless galaxies.

 The Absolute is a boundless Universal Organism.
 It is multidimensional, i.e. It consists of several layers (lokas).

 The Life of the Absolute is Its development, Evolution.
 The mechanism of this Evolution consists in qualitative and quantitative growth of individual consciousnesses (souls) as elements of purusha living on prakriti (matter of planets) in bodies, which are also composed of prakriti.
 Souls have to develop themselves qualitatively and quantitatively, seeking to attain Divinity, to merge with Brahman and with Ishvara.

 Souls going astray from this Path or moving in the opposite direction doom themselves to suffering according to the law of karma (the law of cause and effect in the formation of one’s destiny).

 These are the fundamentals.

-In the Bhagavad Gita Krishna expounded the principles of ethical self-development of man.
-He explained, in particular, that emotional love-devotion (bhakti) for Ishvara must be an essential element of one’s relationships with God.
+In the Bhagavad Gita, Krishna expounded the principles of ethical self-development of a person.
+He explained, among other things, that emotional love-devotion (bhakti) for Ishvara must be an essential element of one’s relationships with God.
 (Later Jesus Christ, Chaytanya, Babaji, Sathya Sai Baba, and Other Divine Teachers taught the same).